MeVisLab/examples/mevislab.github.io/content/tutorials/basicmechanisms/macromodules/guidesign.md

             title = "Title of my Box"
         }
         Label MyLabel {
-            title = "This is a label below the box"
+            title = "This is a label beside the box"
         }
     }
 }